dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 The method used here is the use of [SHAPELY  values](https://en.wikipedia.org/wiki/Shapley_value).
 To get an idea how this works, think of a game where each team member contributes to the final score.

 ## A note on the parameters used in the demo
-1. Age: Patients Age in years
+1. Age: Age completed in years
 2. Resting blood pressure : Level of blood pressure at resting mode in mm/HG (Systoloc)
 3. Cholestrol: Serum cholestrol in mg/dl
 4. Maximum Heart Rate Achieved: Heart rate achieved while doing a threadmill test or exercise